HastilyConceivedCreatures/safecat/README.md

 `safecat sign <message>`: signs a message, e.g., `safecat sign "this is a message"`.

 `safecat verify <message> <signature> <public key>`: verifies a signature of a message.

+## Limitations
+Poseidon hash is limited to strings of 16 characters.